Portland Communications: Wikipedia editing

-In January 2012, MP Tom Watson discovered that Portland Communication had tried to remove references to a client's brand of lager, Stella Artois, from the wife-beater disambiguation page in Wikipedia.
-The beer had become known in the UK as the "wife-beater", in part because of its high alcohol content, and perceived connection with aggression and binge drinking.
+In January 2012, MP Tom Watson discovered that Portland Communications had tried to remove references to a client's brand of lager, Stella Artois, from the wife-beater disambiguation page in Wikipedia.
+The beer had become known in the UK as the "wife-beater", in part because of its high alcohol content, and perceived connection with binge drinking and aggression.

 Qatar

 In 2014 it was revealed that Portland had been hired for $150,000 by Qatar "for a communications/political push targeted at Congress and federal agencies to improve ties with the US".

-The firm admitted to on-line attacks of critics of their client, the government of Qatar, who are hosting the 2022 World Cup.
+The firm admitted to on-line attacks of critics of their client, the government of Qatar, who hosted the 2022 World Cup.

 Labour Party conspiracy accusations

 In 2016, left-wing political website The Canary alleged that Portland staff were behind the orchestration of a "coup" against the Leader of the Labour Party, Jeremy Corbyn, after a wave of mass resignations from his front bench.
 Len McCluskey of British and Irish trade union Unite told Andrew Marr on his Sunday morning programme that "I'm amazed that some of the MPs have fallen into a trap."
 Referring to Portland Communications as a "sinister force", McCluskey said, "This is a PR company with strong links to Tony Blair and right-wing Labour MPs who've been involved in this orchestrated coup, and the coup has failed".
 Portland Communications denied any allegations as "a ridiculous conspiracy theory and completely untrue".